 28 of the best supercharged skincare products

 So what can help?
 Of course, drinking plenty of water to keep your skin hydrated is key.
-Then there are tips like avoiding long, hot showers (as these will strip skin of moisture) and being ultra gentle with your cleansing regime (no harsh or foaming soaps.)
-But where does using a good ol’ fashioned moisturiser actually come into it?
+Then there are tips like avoiding long, hot showers (as these will strip skin of moisture) and being gentle with your cleansing regime (no harsh or foaming soaps).
+But where does using a good old-fashioned moisturiser come into it?

 “Moisturiser is necessary to maintain the elasticity and flexibility of the skin’s upper layers,” says Dr Anjali Mahto, consultant dermatologist and author of The Skincare Bible.
 “It keeps the skin healthy and allows it to function effectively as a barrier.”